 If there’s a wildcard of this class who could catapult a few spots up or fall completely out of the first-round mock by the next update, it’s Evan Stewart.
 He was the top commitment in Texas A&M’s legendary 2022 class (mostly all transferred out) and the No. 1 ranked wide receiver, above Burden and McMillan.

 After totaling an impressive 649 receiving yards and two scores on 53 receptions as a true freshman, Stewart, along with the rest of the Aggie offense, took a step back.
-This eventually led to Stewart and a good chunk of his No. 1 recruiting class to enter the transfer portal after the season.
+This eventually led to Stewart and a good chunk of his No. 1 recruiting class entering the transfer portal after the season.

 Stewart transferred to Oregon, where he will star in Will Stein’s offense.
 He landed in the perfect spot alongside QB Dillon Gabriel as the Ducks enter the Big Ten this season with extremely high expectations.